trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 ### You are not a lottery ticket

 > A startup is the largest endeavor over which you can have definite mastery.
-You can have agency not just over your own life, but over a small and important part of the world.
+You can have agency not just over your life, but over a small and important part of the world.
 It begins by rejecting the unjust tyranny of Chance.
 You are not a lottery ticket.

 In other words, you're responsible for your life, act on that responsibility.
 In the words of 7 Habits - Be proactive and have the end in mind.
 It's crazy to see it in that context as well.
 7 habits is everywhere.
 Over and over and over again.